-In Italy the trial of six Red Brigade members continues in a court in Milan.
+Background: In Italy the trial of six Red Brigade members continues in a court in Milan.
 Slow progress is being made in the face of endless legal wrangles.
 At the end of the session on Monday (16 October) formal hearings had still not begun, on a variety of charges including subversion.

 SYNOPSIS: The police convoy carrying the six accused arrived at the courthouse amid heavy security.
 Recent attacks have reminded authorities that despite setbacks, Italy's urban guerrillas are still a threat in the community.